columbia/smt-mc/mc-tools/readme.txt

 And make sure you use absolute path, avoid "~" within your quote, since seems that ruby does something weird to this character.

-E.g., use this "dbug-run" script:
+E.g., use this "chk-run" script for pbzip2:
 $ cd $SMT_MC_ROOT/xtern/apps/pbzip2
 $ ./chk-run